-I’m a qualified psychotherapist and counsellor offering therapy services in-person in North County Dublin and Dublin City, and also remotely by video or phone.
+I’m a qualified psychotherapist and counsellor offering therapy services in-person in North County Dublin and Dublin City and remotely by video or phone.

 A Brief Overview

-I hold an Honours Degree in Psychology from the Open University which was followed by an intensive 4 year post-graduate training in Psychotherapy and Counselling with the Tivoli Institute.
+I hold an Honours Degree in Psychology from the Open University, followed by an intensive four-year post-graduate training in Psychotherapy and Counselling with the Tivoli Institute.
 I also have a Diploma in Cognitive Behavioural Therapy from City Colleges in Dublin.
-I’m accredited by IACP (The Irish Association for Counselling & Psychotherapy).
+I’m a fully accredited psychotherapist with IACP (The Irish Association for Counselling & Psychotherapy).

 My passion in life is to help people through my work as a psychotherapist.
-I work with adults to support and guide them into moving away from a difficult, painful experience of themselves or the world and into discovering and embracing their empowered, connected, authentic self or as the poet Aberjhani said, to “Dare to love yourself as if you’re a rainbow with gold at both ends”.
+I work with adult clients by supporting and guiding them to move away from a challenging, painful experience of themselves or the world and into discovering and embracing their empowered, connected, authentic selves.
+Beautifully summed up by the poet Aberjhani, “Dare to love yourself as if you’re a rainbow with gold at both ends”.
 What a privilege that is!